mbbu/Tutorials-software-guide/Tutorials/Slurm/user_Guide.md

 ### Submit a job using `srun`

-To learn more about the `srun` command, see [the official documentation](https://slurm.schedmd.com/srun.html)
+To learn more about the `srun` command, see [the official documentation](https://slurm.schedmd.com/srun.html).
+You can also use `srun -h` to get the options.

 #### Usage

-The job will start immediately after you execute the srun command.
+The job will start immediately after you execute the `srun` command.
 The outputs are returned to the terminal.
 You have to wait until the job has terminated before starting a new job.
 This works with ANY command.

 Example: